This site is best viewed in a modern browser (Chrome 10+, Firefox 3.5+, IE 8+, Safari 4+).

 The trophy is a clear crackle glass loving cup, 18 inches tall, set to a pewter loving cup with a square base that is set in a wooden base.

 Awarded each year to the U.S. National Standard Class Soaring Champion, as determined at the Annual U.S. National Standard Class Soaring Championships.
-The trophy is a large free-form crystal on which is etched a futuristic sailplane design.
-The crystal is held in pyrite cubes bonded in bronze and mounted on a black onyx base.
-The sculpture was crafted by a Swedish glass firm from models and designs created by Gleb Derujinsky, Jr.
+The trophy is a free-form bird sculture on an oval base created by Mark Hopkins.

 The Rudolf W. Mozer Trophy is awarded annually to the Junior National Champion.
 The Junior National Champion has been declared since 2001, and the Trophy was inaugurated in 2003.
 The trophy honors Eaton Trophy winner Rudy Mozer and was endowed by Rudy's children: Eric, Norman, Peter, and Richard.
 The central bronze artwork of the trophy was created by Bob Barber, and donated by Richard Hall to the Collegiate Soaring Association, and subsequently via the CSA (an Affiliate Member) to the SSA.
 The present trophy was made possible thanks to John Campbell and Eric Mozer, who crafted a substantial base with winner plaques.